 3.)
 Past Baggage And Hot Buttons

-Too many of these hot buttons turns the relationship into an emotional landmine where one false misstep blows up to a fight.
+Too many of these hot buttons turn the relationship into an emotional landmine where one false misstep blows up to a fight.

 4.)
 Too much stress

 When we are stressed out, our body secretes stress hormones.
 These make us more likely to react first and think later.
-We become less patient, less giving, less thoughtful, and more likely to react negatively to any irritant.
-Under these circumstances it’s all too easy to take out our pain and frustration on our partner.
+We become less patient, less giving, less thoughtful, and more likely to react negatively to an irritant.
+Under these circumstances, it’s all too easy to take out our pain and frustration on our partner.